-Ameelio wants to take on for-profit prison calling rackets after starting with free letters to inmates – TechCrunch
+Ameelio wants to take on for-profit, prison-calling rackets after starting with free letters to inmates – TechCrunch

 It’s worth noting that these private, expensive calling services weren’t always the norm, but were born fairly recently as the private prison industry has expanded and multiplied the ways it makes money off inmates.
 Some states ban the practice, but others have established relationships with the companies that provide these services — and a healthy kickback to the state and prison, of course.

 This billion-dollar industry is dominated by two companies: Securus and Global Tel Link.
 The service they provide is fairly rudimentary compared with those we on the outside take for granted.
-Video and audio calls are scheduled, recorded, skimmed for keywords, and kept available to authorities for a few months in case they’re needed.
+Video and audio calls are scheduled, recorded, skimmed for keywords and kept available to authorities for a few months in case they’re needed.

 At a time when video calls are being provided for free to billions around the world who have also been temporarily restricted from meeting in person, charging at all for it seems wrong — and charging a dollar a minute seems monstrous.